Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+* Wang Zhenxin, Gao Da, **Wang Xinyu**, Wang Shaoping*.
+A news sentiment index and its asymmetric effect on market liquidity for the Chinese stock market.
+Emerging Markets Finance and Trade, forthcoming.

 * **Wang Xinyu**, Fang Zhuangzhi*, Wang Zhenxin.
 The dual role of sentiment on housing prices in China.
 International Review of Economics & Finance, 2025, 97: 103732.
 [Paper](../assets/The dual role of sentiment on housing prices in China.pdf)